 - applying an aftershave treatment

-Acne is a skin condition that can cause pimples and other lesions to develop in body areas where there are hair follicles, including the scalp.
-Acne typically occurs when hair follicles become clogged with oil, dead skin cells, and bacteria, so people with oily hair may be more likely to develop acne on the scalp.
+Acne is a skin condition that may cause pimples and other lesions to develop in body areas where there are hair follicles, including the scalp.
+Acne typically occurs when hair follicles clog with oil, dead skin cells, and bacteria, so people with oily hair may be more likely to develop acne on the scalp.

 A person can treat scalp acne at home with medicated shampoos and regular hair washing.
 For severe or persistent acne, a doctor may prescribe acne medications or antibiotics.

-Head lice are tiny bugs, smaller than a grain of rice, that live in human hair.
+Head lice are tiny bugs that live in human hair.
 They lay their eggs near the bottom of the hair shaft and survive by feeding on tiny amounts of blood from the scalp.

 Over time, these eggs hatch and create larger and larger infestations.
-Head lice are highly contagious, especially among children who come into close contact with each other or share brushes and hair care products.
+Head lice are highly transmissible, especially among children who come into close contact with each other or share brushes and hair care products.
+Around

-Head lice can cause intense itching.
-Scratching the scalp can cause sores and scabs that make the itching even worse.
-It is possible for these sores to become infected, which may require antibiotic treatment.
+Head lice may cause intense itching.
+Scratching the scalp could cause sores and scabs that worsen the itching.
+It is possible for these sores to become infected, and this may require antibiotic treatment.

-People can treat head lice at home with medicated shampoos and by using special combs to kill lice and remove their eggs from the hair.
+People can treat head lice at home with medicated shampoos and using special combs to kill lice and remove their eggs from the hair.
 It may take several treatments to get rid of a head lice infestation completely.
-For the most success, it is best to follow the instructions that come with head lice products carefully.
+It is best to follow the instructions that come with head lice products carefully.

-A person should also see a doctor if a cyst becomes infected.
+A person should contact a doctor if they suspect their cysts are infected.
 Antibiotics may be necessary to treat an infected cyst.

-Many causes of sores and scabs on the scalp, such as psoriasis, are not contagious.
-And while medications and lifestyle remedies can help control symptoms of skin conditions, including psoriasis and seborrheic dermatitis, they cannot prevent them entirely.
+Many causes of sores and scabs on the scalp are not transmissible.
+While medications and lifestyle remedies may help manage symptoms of skin conditions, they cannot prevent them entirely.

 Some other causes of scalp sores are preventable.
 A few strategies include:

-- making children wash their hands regularly and avoid close contact with children who have infections
+- making sure children wash their hands regularly and avoid close contact with those who have infections

-- washing hair regularly to prevent acne and reduce the risk of scalp infections after an injury
+- washing hair regularly to help prevent acne and reduce the risk of scalp infection after an injury

 - using shampoo that does not irritate or dry the scalp

-- seeing a doctor for scalp problems that do not go away on their own
+- contacting a doctor about scalp issues that do not resolve on their own

-Scabs and sores on the scalp are often harmless and will clear up on their own without treatment.
-However, people should speak to a doctor if the scabs or sores:
+Scabs and sores on the scalp are often harmless and clear on their own without treatment.
+However, people should speak with a doctor if the scabs or sores: